Setup

 2. Create the label set at the organization level

-Create these four labels at the org level (<org>/-/labels) so every repo inherits them.
-Make these exclusive so that there can only be one agent/* label applied at a time.
-The colors are suggestions; the names are required.
+Create the required agent/* lifecycle labels (and the recommended type/* and risk/* sets if you want them) at the org level (<org>/-/labels) so every repo inherits them.
+Make the agent/* labels exclusive so only one can be applied at a time.

 3. Create the agent user accounts